 In 574 CY, the Oligarchy was joined by Turin Deathstalker after the entire upper hierarchy of the Guild of Assassins was slain by a summoned mezzoloth.
 (An insane wizard had arranged for the summoning in case he was ever killed, with the mezzoloth to hunt down his murderers.
 As fate would have it, the wizard threatened the City of Greyhawk, and the Guild of Assassins was dispatched to eliminate him.)
 Turin improved his guild’s intelligence-gathering abilities further than ever, and this was of great help to Greyhawk in learning of troop movements across the Nyr Dyv when war between the Horned Society and the Shield Lands began in 579 CY.

 Greyhawk finally recovered several decades ago, benefiting from dungeon-loot taken from several major troves discovered in the region, particularly beneath the ruins of Castle Greyhawk.
-By the time of the Greyhawk Wars, the city was again being called the “Gem of the Flanaess” (a term coined by Zagig) and received increasing numbers of visitors.
+By the time of the Greyhawk Wars, the city was again being called the “Gem of the Flanaess” and received increasing numbers of visitors.
 Greyhawk was perceived as an unassailable place of refuge, and some Shield Landers, made homeless by the fighting, moved there during 580-582 CY, when the Shield Lands fell entirely to the forces of Iuz at the start of the Greyhawk Wars.
 Greyhawk’s territory, as noted earlier, expanded greatly as a result of the Greyhawk Wars.

 In the aftermath of the wars, refugees replaced many of these visitors.
 Some of the wealthier refugees purchased invented titles, with the prerequisite counterfeit histories and lineages.
 As a result, the true history of the city and surrounding region is slowly being overwritten.
 Many see this as the price of growth and success.
 Greyhawk is, for all its difficulties, more vital and prosperous than it has been at any time since the departure of Zagig Yragerne.